anesupaul-developer/agletmovies/README.md

       In a large application I would have gone with something like Repository Pattern
     - In a more complex application I would have added tests for data integrity
     - I used Laravel Pint to format my code so in teams it can be standard
+    - An improvement would be to download the images for the movies and host them rather than using the api movies url as this uses less network and loads the site faster

 ## Steps on developing the project